pinkpig777/agentic-resume-tailor/README.md

 ## Resume Editor (UI)

 - Open the Streamlit app and switch to **Resume Editor** in the sidebar.
-- Create, edit, and delete experiences/projects and their bullets.
+- Create, edit, and delete personal info, skills, education, experiences/projects, and bullets.
 - Click **Re-ingest ChromaDB** after edits so retrieval reflects the latest data.

 ---